ikotler/pythonect/doc/foreword.rst

 Python.
 The visual programming language is based on the idea of a diagram with "boxes and arrows".

-The Pythonect interpreter (and reference implementation) is an open source software written in completely Python, and is available under the BSD license.
+The Pythonect interpreter (and reference implementation) is a free and open source software written in completely Python, and is available under the BSD license.

 Why Pythonect?
 --------------